-"Lambs Among the Wolves" - Luke 10:1-11,16-20 - July 4, 2010
+"Lambs vs Lions" - Luke 10:1-11,16-20

-One of the popular themes for books and articles is that of leadership, and I was reminded of that subject by the leadership problem that Jesus experienced in our Gospel reading for today.
-In my former life in the mining industry I came across a three-fold concept of delegating authority that reflects increasing trust in the subordinate.
+I was digging through some old disk files recently looking for copies of papers I had written for my previous DMin efforts, and finally found them.
+One of the papers was on leadership, and it reminded me of the leadership problem that Jesus experienced in our Gospel reading for today.
+One of the useful understandings I learned in management in my former life in the mining industry was the three-fold concept of delegating authority.
+This concept simplifies that concept into three fundamental practices that reflect increasing trust in the subordinate.
 Those three practices, or levels, can be expressed as: